noahehall/theBookOfNoah/0current/openapi.md

   - media type objects: map directly to RFC6838 media types
     - describes the structure (schema) of the content
     - provides examples for document and mocking purposes
+  - input data
+    - specified via parameters and requestBody fields
+    - is the additional information that complements the endpoint and the operation ot fully detail a request